 Dogs: Permitted on a leash.
 Water is available in Porcupine Creek at the start and end of the Porcupine Ridge hike.

-- The Porcupine Ridge hike is on an unofficial trail so there is probably not a formal trail report.
-However, you could stop in at the Barrier Lake Information Centre and speak to a ranger before starting out if you have any concerns about bear sightings.
+Trail report: The Porcupine Ridge hike is on an unofficial trail so there is probably not a formal trail report.
+Stop in at the Kananaskis Visitor Information Centre if you want an up to date report.

 Porcupine Ridge hike description